 In this section, we’ll compare CBD with sciatica medications on four dimensions: cost, strength, side effects, and the level of research behind them.

-Of course, the information in this section is dependent on the CBD product you choose and the medication you’re comparing it to; we’ve done our best to generalize the differences between the two.
+The information in this section is dependent on the CBD product you choose and the medication you’re comparing it to; we’ve done our best to generalize the differences between the two.

 Cost

-There are several types of medications used for sciatica; we’ll look at Diclofenac, a commonly prescribed medication for sciatica.
 A 30-day supply of Diclofenac will typically run you about $50.
 Ibuprofen, another common OTC (over-the-counter) drug used for sciatica, costs about $10-20 per month for a 30-day supply.

 A 30-day supply of CBD oil costs $40-100, which may be more or less than the alternative.
-In many cases, the cost of CBD is either comparable to or slightly more than the cost of medications.
+In many cases, the cost of CBD is either comparable to or slightly more than the cost of sciatica medications.

-Strength and Efficacy
+Strength and efficacy

 Many pain prescriptions, on the other hand, render very powerful effects – albeit, with many adverse side effects.
 They may be stronger than CBD, but they have more downsides, too.